top of page

 Factory space re-drawn as a performance score — gesture as blueprint for action for Ghost in the Machine

-Often I work from objects I’ve collected — fragments, found things, overlooked details.
+Often, I work from objects I’ve collected — fragments, found things, and overlooked details.
 Sometimes they feel less like subjects and more like collaborators, nudging the drawing in unexpected directions.

-Other times, the focus is simply on the mark itself: the drag of charcoal across paper, the bite of pastel, the faint smudge left by a fingertip.
-Drawing isn’t only a step towards making something else — it’s an action in its own right.
-A rhythm.
-A way of reconnecting with your own way of looking.
+Other times, the focus is simply on the mark itself: the drag of charcoal across paper, the bite of pastel, and the faint smudge left by a fingertip.
+Drawing isn’t merely a step towards making something else; it’s an action in its own right.
+It creates a rhythm and a way of reconnecting with your own way of looking.

 Artist - Jill Martin Bloualaxai - making large-scale gesture drawing in charcoal, pressing body into paper in Edinburgh studio